Sirasa Superstar: Final 12 of Season III (After the Wildcard Round)

-Season 4
+Season 4 - Generation Four

 The fourth Season of Sirasa Superstar Generation Four.

 Thisara Chanaka won the 4th season of superstar known as Generation 4.
 He had a soft high pitched voice that was admired by the judges Madhumadhawa Aravinda, Corin Almeda, and Nimantha Heshan.
 His famous song during the contest was a Hindi song "Thu hi meri shab hai" which gets enormous popularity in Sri Lanka.

 In the grand finale, Sri Lankan popular cricketer, Tillakaratne Dilshan, was appointed as a judge also.
 This gave a much publicity all over the country.